Faculty of Modern & Medieval Languages

 United Kingdom

 Following completion of his PhD (on Romance complementation) at the University of Manchester in 1996 and a Research Fellowship at Downing College (1996-97), Adam Ledgeway became Assistant Lecturer, Lecturer and then Senior Lecturer in Romance Philology at the University of Cambridge.
-Since 2013, he has been Professor of Italian and Romance Linguistics and, since 2015, the Chair of the Faculty of Modern and Medieval Languages.
-In 2017 he was elected a Fellow of the British Academy.
+Since 2013, he has been Professor of Italian and Romance Linguistics.
+In 2016 he was awarded an honorary doctorate by the Faculty of Letters of the University of Bucharest.
+In 2017 he was elected a Fellow of the British Academy and in 2021 he was made a Member of the Academia Europaea.

 Comparative Romance linguistics